Nathan-Bitzko/Lindenmayer-fractal/README.md

 python program to generate Lindenmayer fractals

 #ToDo - add loading bar, big fractals can take a while to generate with no indication that it is happening to the user
+#     - create fractal pre sets and allow them to be loaded into the program on user request
+#     - allow user saving of fractal settings

 axiom is the starting rule. ignore vars are vars to draw a transparent line for angle is the angle to turn when a + or - is found. - turns right + turns left. "[" logs current